bobev18/my-py-chess/README.txt

-     ~ state with no check/capture, with key move on depth 4 ~ state with check - with key move beyond depth 4 ~ capture collision (whether to initiate exchange or no)
+     ~ state with no check/capture, with key move on depth 4 ~ state with check - with key move beyond depth 4 ~ capture collision (whether to initiate exchange or no) = add tests for draws by "imposible to mate" i.e. king and knight vs king

  - Conceptual
    = extract all log functionality to class/decorators = experiment with dynamic switch of classes - save game state, init new class objects, load state

+ - Bugs
+   = Currently catches only king vs king, and should catch draws of King+light vs king & etc =